Zlika/theodore/README.md

 A => "Fire" button

-B => "Autostart Program".
+Start => "Start Program".
 Simulates a keystroke (or several keystrokes for the MO5) on the keyboard to start a game.
 This feature allows to start most games without the need for a keyboard.
 The key depends on the loaded media and of the current computer emulated.
 On MO5, the command used depends on the format detected for the first file of the tape (BAS => RUN", BIN => LOADM"",,R).

 | Media loaded | Thomson computer | Key                 |
 | ------------ | ---------------- | ------------------- |